-In addition to stimulating demand in the economy though increased spending, granting refugees the right to work would also have a positive effect on the wider economy through increasing the labour supply.
-The increase in available workers would reduce wages, in turn lowering costs for businesses, stimulating production and investment.
+Granting refugees the right to work would also have a positive effect on the wider economy by increasing the labour supply.
+In theory, the increase in available workers would reduce wages in the sectors in which refugees are employed, in turn lowering costs for businesses, stimulating production and investment.
 This would expand economic activity which can in turn create new employment opportunities and raise the income of other workers.